kfox/dotfiles/README.md

   systems

 * "Clear the screen" just by typing `c`

-* Open a file in a new tab of an existing MacVim window using `vt`

 * Add a couple of Rails and git aliases.
 The keystrokes you save may be your own.